FooBartn/Ucs-Puptr/README.md

 ======================
 #### -- Pester for UCS PowerTool Testing and Remediation

+* Current tests do function, but this is very much a work in progress.
+Still revamping the README

 Ucs-Puptr is a community project forked from and built on the basis of Vester, which aims to provide an extremely light-weight approach to vSphere configuration management using Pester and PowerCLI.
 Ucs-Puptr will serve the same purpose, but with Pester and Cisco UCS PowerTool.